I lay in my sleeping bag, the cold from the floor rising up into my back and making it ache.

 The next day, I would be off.
 We parted ways, unsure if we would see each other again.

-Once in Kurdistan, I found myself thinking of Esme.
+Once in Kurdistan, I found myself thinking of Nina.
 I had only just met her but already I felt that hanging out with her might be more fun than freezing my ass off in a tent.
-The snow came thick and fast, making my planned hikes almost impossible, and I abandoned the mountains, sending a quick whatsapp message and heading back to the highway.
+The snow came thick and fast, making my planned hikes almost impossible, and I abandoned the mountains, sending a quick WhatsApp message and heading back to the highway.

 “I’m coming back to get you.
 Pack a bag and let’s explore Iran together.”